supermario/oak/README.md

 See the [examples](examples) folder for more complex examples, including a websocket server.

+Currently `oak` only supports a very basic CLI app, which will always "re-render" regardless of the nature of Model changes.

 ### Features

 You can do anything you can do with Haskell (or even just use Oak in one area of an existing Haskell app).